ergest/sql_patterns/Book/chap1.md

 FROM information_schema.tables
 WHERE table_name like 'posts_%';
 ```
-Assuming you've set things up properly here's the result of the query in DBeaver (in text output mode) I'll only use this format henceforth so your output might be different in the GUI.
+Assuming you've set things up properly here's the results from DBeaver (in text output mode) I'll only use this format henceforth so your output might be different in the GUI.
 ```
 table_name     |
 ---------------+